markwylde/docincode/README.md

 Only comment blocks that start with `(docs): {RESOURCE_NAME}@{VERSION}` will be included.

 If no documentation can be found for a resource in a specific version, it will be taken from the last version that had docs.
-See the (example codebase)[./demo] for a more verbose example.
+See the [example codebase](./demo) for a more verbose example.

 For example.
 Given you have the following code somewhere in your `src` folder:
 ```javascript